 Going low-carb or keto means giving up starchy foods—including wheat and other high-carb flours.
 But thankfully, a few great flour alternatives exist that are low-carb and nutrient-dense.
 Here are the best ones to use.

-The best way to use low-carb flours is by finding a recipe that already calls for them.
+fasting to get into ketosis- The best way to use low-carb flours is by finding a recipe that already calls for them.
 However, there are ways to sub them into recipes that normally call for wheat flour, so we’ll include some tips for that below.

 Coconut flour is often the top choice for low-carb breads or other baking recipes, desserts, or pancakes.
 It’s high in fiber, healthy fats, low sugar, low glycemic, and completely grain-free.
 It also has a smooth texture and adds a subtle coconut flavor.

 (A lot of our Keto Zone recipes call for it too!)

 Coconut flour tends to be dry, so you’ll likely need to increase the amount of liquid (and will probably need more eggs) in the recipe if substituting for another flour.

 In ¼ cup:

 Since almond flour is simply ground up almonds, you get the full benefits of this low-carb nut in flour form.
 It also has half the net carbs of coconut flour and is a good source of calcium, iron, vitamin E, and manganese.
 It’s also easy to digest for most people.

 Almond flour works well in baked recipes like muffins, bread, cakes, and cookies, and as breading for low-carb meat dishes, providing a nutty taste and moist texture.

 Almond flour can replace wheat flour one-to-one, but you’ll usually need another egg or some sort of binder to hold the final product together.